 Modern Arts Club

 National Honor Society

 The Saint Edmund Campion Chapter of the National Honor Society at Georgetown Prep is our chapter of the national organization, founded upon the principles of Service, Leadership, Character, and Citizenship.
 The National Honor Society is reserved for seniors who have distinguished themselves in all facets of school life.
 Students inducted into the Society serve the school and their fellow students as academic leaders, role models, and tutors.

 Oasis is the bi-annual concert put on by students and faculty, where students have the opportunity to perform, collaborate and showcase their talent in a supportive environment.

-Meets to learn more about photography in an informal setting with the opportunity to display artwork.
+The Photography Club meets to learn more about photography in an informal setting with the opportunity to display artwork.

 SADD (Students Against Destructive Decisions)

-Provides opportunities to learn about the language and culture in an informal setting.
+The Spanish Club provides opportunities to learn about the language and culture in an informal setting.
 Sponsors various events such as soccer tournaments and trips.

 Spectrum Alliance Group

 Encouraging respect, care, and inclusion for all students.